TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

           Backend layout used in page module

-    * Now set the "Left" column to be not editable using Page TSconfig in the "Resources" tab of the page, by restricting `colPos_list` to `0` (the "Content" colums as defined above):
+    * Now set the "Left" column to be not editable using page TSconfig in the "Resources" tab of the page, by restricting `colPos_list` to `0` (the "Content" columns as defined above):

       .. code-block:: typoscript